 Cul-de-sacs are not part of the 2-way traffic routes in Beaumont, and therefore are a lower priority for clearing than arterial and collector routes.

-Residents have access online 24/7 to our Public Works Form located on Beaumont's Service Request Tracker to submit their concern or question.
+Residents have access online 24/7 to our Service Beaumont the City's service request portal to submit their concern or question.

 Alternately, you may contact 780-929-4300 during business hours.
 Hours as posted on the Public Works Webpage.